Election Standards | The Carter CenterElection Standards | The Carter Center

 • Voters are free to vote for any candidate for election, for or against any referendum or proposal, for or against the government, without undue influence or coercion of any kind which may distort or inhibit free expression.

-• States should ensure that violence does not undermine women's political participation.
+• States should ensure that violence, including online, does not undermine women's rights, including political participation and representation.

 EOS EOS